We are the largest golf car dealer in southern Arizona, with a huge car, batteries and parts inventory in four stores.

 Washing with soap and water is normally all that is required.
 Some of the tougher stains can be removed with Simple Green or Orange clean but may require scrubbing.
-Waxing the car occasionally with a carnauba wax will extend the paint finish life.
+Waxing the car occasionally with a carnauba wax will extend the body finish life.

 Never wipe dry dirt or dust off your windshield (or the vinyl windows) as they will scratch easily and there is no easy way to remove the scratches once there.
 Wet the windshield first than use a soft rag and mild dish soap and water.
 Never use Windex or ammonia-based cleaners as the plexiglass reacts to the cleaner and permanent damage can occur.
 There are some good plexiglass cleaners and polishes available if needed but none will restore a scarred windshield.